GINGER-HSPH/AAU-Training-2019/README.md

 ### - [Click here to access the course datasets](https://ginger-hsph.github.io/AAU-Training-2019/datasets){:target="_blank"}

-#### **Please note that some of the pages are currently blank as materials will be updated as the course progresses.
+#### **Please note that some of the pages and sections may be blank as materials will be updated as the course progresses.